How I Teach Writing to My Teen With Dysgraphia

 Another reason we use this curriculum is to encourage my son to write short, specific pieces of information.
 His handwriting is still not very legible, but he understands the importance of practicing his handwriting on a regular basis.
 It is less frustrating to write answers to short, fill-in-the-blank type questions than to try to write well thought out paragraphs.
 To complete longer writing assignments he uses a word processing software program.

 For a long time, my son was frustrated with the idea of having to write a multi-paragraph or multi-page paper.
 Dysgraphia often makes it challenging for people to get their thoughts out and onto paper.

 Our Book Club members have been meeting together for many years.
-Since starting a book club our children have not only read a number of classic books, but they have also had opportunities to associate great books with hands-on learning and unique writing activities.
-Rather that just asking our students to respond to essay questions, we try to incorporate fun writing activities into our club.
+Since starting a book club, our children have not only read a number of classic books, but they have also had opportunities to associate great books with hands-on learning and unique writing activities.
+Rather than just asking our students to respond to essay questions, we try to incorporate fun writing activities into our club.

 This is my son’s second year of participating in Speech and Debate and I have to say it has been one of the most beneficial classes of all!
 My son has never been shy or afraid to speak in front of others, but he did have a hard time gathering and organizing his thoughts and ideas.
 Through this course, he has learned the various elements of a strong speech, which he has come to think of as a “formula” for collecting ideas.